Supply Management Explained: Why Your Milk Costs More Than Gas (And Why That Might Be Okay)

 The system launched in 1972 for eggs, expanded to chicken in 1978, and encompassed dairy by 1979⁶.
 For over four decades, it has delivered on its primary promise: stable farm incomes and predictable food supplies.

 Canadian families pay significantly more for supply-managed products than they would in a free market.
-According to the Organisation for Economic Co-operation and Development, Canadian dairy prices are roughly 50-60% higher than world market prices⁷.
+According to the OECD, Canadian dairy prices are roughly 50-60% higher than world market prices⁷.

 However, quota costs create barriers for new farmers.
 Young people wanting to start dairy operations face capital requirements of $5-8 million, compared to $1-2 million for comparable operations in countries without supply management¹¹.